 Sadly Monica and Cissy did not live to see Pecan Summer come to life in 2010, but their stories are threaded through each page of the libretto and their voices can be heard in every note of the score.
 Writing, composing, directing and performing in Pecan Summer has provided me with an opportunity to connect with my community, family and history, and has finally given me the chance to grow up Aboriginal.
 Even more than that, it has set me on the path to helping Australia take that same journey.
 Just as I have gone from not-knowing to knowing, from youth to maturity, I think it is fair to say that, in Australia, we could all benefit from growing up a little more Aboriginal.

 Aboriginal, Indigenous, Koori, Yorta Yorta, Australian, adopted, stolen, lesbian, soprano, daughter, mother, sister, partner, wife (still pending).
 These are all facets of my identity and my experience of growing up Aboriginal, and I carry each of these identities in equal measure.
 I’m happy to say that I am still learning.
 There is no other way I can or would rather be, and accepting this has made all the difference. •

-This is Deborah Cheetham’s contribution, “So Much Still Pending,” to Growing Up Aboriginal in Australia, edited by Anita Heiss, published this week by Black Inc.
+This is Deborah Cheetham’s contribution to Growing Up Aboriginal in Australia, edited by Anita Heiss, published this week by Black Inc.